Exact phylodynamic likelihood via structured Markov genealogy processes: Genealogy processes

 \subsubsection{Lineage count and saturation}

 In the following, we will find that we need to count the deme-specific numbers of lineages present in a given pruned genealogy at a given time.
 Accordingly, suppose $P=(T,Z,Y)$ is a pruned genealogy and suppose $t\in[0,T]$.
 Let $\ell_i$ denote the number of lineages in deme $i$ at time $t$ and $\ell\coloneq(\ell_i)_{i\in\Demes}\in\Zp^{\Demes}$.
-Clearly, $\ell$ depends only $Y_t$.
-Therefore, we can define $\ell$ as a function such that, whenever $P=(T,Z,Y)$ is a pruned genealogy, $\ell(Y_t)$ is the vector of deme-specific lineage counts at time $t$.
-We refer to $\ell$ as the \emph{lineage-count} function (cf.~\cref{fig:ells}).
+Clearly, $\ell$ depends only on $\Y_t$.
+Therefore, we can define $\ell$ as a function such that, whenever $P=(T,Z,Y)$ is a pruned genealogy, $\ell(\Y_t)$ is the vector of deme-specific lineage counts at time $t$.
+We refer to $\ell$ as the \emph{lineage-count} function (cf.~\zcref{fig:ells}).

 We will also have occasion to refer to the deme-specific number of lineages emerging from a given event.
-In particular, given a node time $t$ in a pruned genealogy $P=(T,Y,Z)$, the number $s_i$ of lineages of deme $i$ emerging from all nodes with time $t$ is well defined and we can write $s\coloneq\left(s_i\right)_{i\in\Demes}$.
-Like the lineage-count function, $s$ depends only on the local structure of $\P$.
-However, $s$ depends not only on $Y_t$, but also on $\leftlim{Y}_t$.
-Thus, we can define the \emph{saturation} function such that, whenever $P=(T,Y,Z)$ is a pruned genealogy, $s(\leftlim{Y}_t,Y_t)$ is the integer vector of deme-specific numbers of emerging lineages at time $t$. \Cref{fig:ells} illustrates.
+In particular, given a node time $t$ in a pruned genealogy $P=(T,Z,Y)$, the number $s_i$ of lineages of deme $i$ emerging from all nodes with time $t$ is well defined and we can write $s\coloneq\left(s_i\right)_{i\in\Demes}$.
+Like the lineage-count function, $s$ depends only on $Y_t$.
+Thus, we can define the \emph{saturation} function such that, whenever $P=(T,Z,Y)$ is a pruned genealogy, $s(\Y_t)$ is the integer vector of deme-specific numbers of emerging lineages at time $t$. \zcref[S]{fig:ells} illustrates.